NeCTAR-RC/nectar-training/package07/sections/appendices.markdown

 {% img src=images/sshtunnel.png, w=50, dim=percent, align=center, css=margin-top:20px; margin-bottom: 20px; %}

 Let's say *blockedsite.com* uses the *http* protocol (as most websites do) through Port 80.
 Instead of connecting our port 80 to the *blocksite.com*'s port 80 (which would not work), we will redirect all traffic from our port 80 through the secure ssh port 22.
-This one will not be blocked by the firewall, and nobody will be able to decypher the traffic going through it (unless they get access to your private key and passphrase of course).
+This one will not be blocked by the firewall, and nobody will be able to decipher the traffic going through it (unless they get access to your private key and passphrase of course).
 On the gateway, our connection will come in at Port 22, and the ssh server will then redirect the traffic to port 80 on *blockedsite.com*.
 We call this technique *local port forwarding*.
-Of course, the connection between the gateway and the server of *blockedsite.com* is not encyrypted; only the tunnel between our computer and the gateway is.
+Of course, the connection between the gateway and the server of *blockedsite.com* is not encrypted; only the tunnel between our computer and the gateway is.

 The technique of local port forwarding through an ssh tunnel can also be used to create a secure connection all the way to the destination server, so that there is no point at which the connection is not encrypted.
 In this case, the gateway is also the destination server itself.
 As an **example**, we are going to discuss the setup for ssh tunneling on port **5900** on our instance (the default VNC port), using the gateway *localhost*.
 The example is for Mac and Linux.
 Observe that the gateway is *localhost*, because when we specify the destination server, it is also the gateway in this case (this can be a bit confusing, because you would guess we specify the gateway first... but actually we first specify the destination server, and then the gateway through which we want to create the tunnel.
 From the gateway's point of view, the destination server is *localhost*).
 The tunnelled service will be available on *our* localhost, port **6000** (we use different numbers so you can distinguish it in the text below).
 We could do this for any other port numbers.